pmacosta/putil/README.rst

       package is pip-installed by tox when the environments are created

     * ``py27-test`` and ``py34-test`` run py.test using the Python 2.7
-      or Python 3.4 interpreter in the appropariate virtual environment.
+      or Python 3.4 interpreter in the appropriate virtual environment.
       Arguments to py.test can be passed in the command line after a double dash (``--``) , for example: